mrehkopf/vcs/docs/user/README.md

 ### Q: How do I adjust the picture?

-A: There are three complementary ways to control how captured frames are displayed.
+**A**: There are three complementary ways to control how captured frames are displayed.

 1. To adjust analog video properties, access Control panel &rarr; Video presets.
 2. To scale the output image, see Control panel &rarr; Output.